etlbox/etlbox.website/doks_v1.8/content/support/discount/success-code.md

 #### Learn more

-- **Discover ETLBox and Our Customers**: [Visit our website](www.etlbox.net) to learn more about ETLBox and the companies that utilize it.
+- **Discover ETLBox**: [Visit our website](/) to learn more about ETLBox and the companies that utilize it.

-- **ETLBox Recipes**: Enhance your ETLBox skills with these practical examples:
+- **ETLBox Recipes**: Enhance your ETLBox skills with these practical examples:
   - **Customer Rating Demo**: [Learn how to read orders from a CSV file](/recipes/fundamentals/rating-orders/), look up customer keys, and create customer ratings based on total purchases.
-  - **Data Lake Integration**: [Discover how to transfer data from SQL Server](/recipes/etl/data-lake/) to Azure Blob Storage using an Azure Function that runs periodically to move new data rows into a blob container. 
+  - **Data Lake Integration**: [Discover how to transfer data from SQL Server](/recipes/etl/data-lake/) to Azure Blob Storage using an Azure Function that runs periodically to move new data rows into a blob container.
+  - **Integrate REST Endpoints**: Understand how to [receive and send JSON](/recipes/web-cloud/json-web-service/) data between web endpoints by reading and writing from and to a REST endpoint.
 - **Try ETLBox for Free**: Check out our [Pricing page](/pricing/) to explore our offerings and start a free trial.

 #### Need help?